parkjinman98/Manual/README.md

     The following properties are required to be included in the Lua script.
     ```lua
     -- Document Properties for title, author, etc.
-    property["Document_Name"]           --Document Name
+    property["Document_Name"]           -- Document Name
     property["IP_Version"]              -- Version
-    property["Comprehensive_IP_Title"]  --Comprehensive IP Title.
+    property["Comprehensive_IP_Title"]  -- Comprehensive IP Title.
 This will be used in the document title page.
     property["IP_Name_First_Page"]      -- IP Name for the first page
     property["Business_Unit"]           -- Business Unit
     property["IP_Name_Header"]          -- IP Name for the header